CCAS 2023 Annual Meeting

 Bio

 Dr. Evans attended medical school at the University of Texas Medical School at Houston in Houston, Texas, before matriculating to anesthesiology residency at Emory University School of Medicine in Atlanta, Georgia.
-After completion of his residency, he completed fellowships in both Pediatric Anesthesia and Congenital Cardiac Anesthesia at Northwestern Feinberg School of Medicine/Ann & Robert H. Lurie Children's Hospital of Chicago in Chicago, Illinois.
-He remained on faculty as a pediatric cardiac anesthesiologist.
-His research interests include fast-tracking and regional anesthesia in congenital cardiac surgery, and medical education.
+After completion of his residency, he completed fellowships in both Pediatric Anesthesia and Pediatric Cardiac Anesthesia at the Northwestern Feinberg School of Medicine in Chicago, Illinois.
+He joined the faculty as an attending physician in 2018 as a member of the Cardiac Anesthesia team.
+He is currently the Associate Program Director for both the Pediatric Anesthesia and the Pediatric Cardiac Anesthesia Fellowship programs.
+His research interests include medical education, regional anesthesia in pediatric cardiac surgery, and high fidelity perioperative monitoring.

 Thursday, March 30, 2023